-Objective H-4.5: Quality schools that support vibrant, attractive neighborhoods.
+Objective H-4.5: Quality schools at the heart of that support vibrant, attractive neighborhoods.

-Policy H-4.5.1: Recognize the interconnected importance of quality neighborhood school retention with community economic development, neighborhood stability, diversity and sustainability efforts.
+Policy H-4.5.1: Recognize the interconnected importance of quality neighborhood school retention in larger with community economic development, neighborhood stability, diversity and sustainability efforts.